Famous Food in Portland To Eat on Vacation

 Food trucks and street food are a huge part of the Portland food scene.
 So, if you want to be eating Portland like a local, it will require at least one stop at one of its popular food cart pods.
 The term “pod” simply refers to a permanent location for multiple food carts, or trucks as some call them.

 Located at the Prost Marketplace pod on Mississippi Ave, Matt’s BBQ wins my vote for best Portland food cart.
-I’ve had some wonderful barbecue in such renowned BBQ destinations as North Carolina and Tennessee, but Matt Vicedomini’s legendary mix of lean and fatty brisket, fall-off-the-bone ribs, and double smoked pork belly have made Texas barbecue a must-eat Portland, Oregon, experience.
+I’ve had some wonderful barbecue in such renowned BBQ destinations as North Carolina, St. Louis, and Tennessee, but Matt Vicedomini’s legendary mix of lean and fatty brisket, fall-off-the-bone ribs, and double smoked pork belly have made Texas barbecue a must-eat Portland, Oregon, experience.

 The Prost food cart pod itself has lots of seating and one of the most inviting pod atmospheres in town.
 In this rainy city, you can’t go wrong with a covered courtyard.
 But the best part might just be that you can grab a beer at Prost Pub.
 After all, what goes better with barbecue than beer?